Analyzing Differentiable Fuzzy Logic Operators: Related Work

 Posterior regularization \pcite{Ganchev2010,P16-1228} is a framework for weakly-supervised learning on structured data.
 It projects the output of a deep learning model to a `rule-regularized subspace' to make it consistent with the knowledge base.
 This output is used as a label for the deep learning model to imitate.
-Unlike this paper, it does not compute derivatives over the computation of the satisfaction of the knowledge base. \tcite{Marra2019} and \tcite{10.1007/978-3-030-29908-8_43} both instead use gradient descent for the projection.
-Therefore, unlike the other methods mentioned here, the derivatives with respect to the operators are relevant.
-They learn the formula weights jointly with the parameters of the deep learning model.
+Unlike this paper, it does not compute derivatives over the computation of the satisfaction of the knowledge base. \tcite{Marra2019} and \tcite{10.1007/978-3-030-29908-8_43} instead use gradient descent for the projection.
+Therefore, unlike earlier methods for posterior regularization, derivatives with respect to the operators are used.
+They learn relative formula weights jointly with the parameters of the deep learning model.

+\tcite{arakelyanComplexQueryAnswering2021} uses t-norms, t-conorms and existential quantification to answer queries by finding what entity embedding has the highest truth value of a given query.
+This search is done using gradient descent.
+By comparing what entity embedding best fits the optimized entity embedding, the authors can answer complex FOL queries.
+The authors either use the product or the Gödel t-norms.

+Another recent work which employs fuzzy logic operators in a neuro-symbolic setting is Logical Neural Networks \citep{riegel2020logical}.
+This work stands orthogonal to our work, as the foremost distinction is that they employ logics on the low-level (i.e., logical connectives as neurons and neural activation functions) while we employ it on the higher level (i.e., in defining the loss function).
+They limit their work to the propositional level for simplification purposes, although they argue that extending it to relational level is straightforward.

 $\partial$ILP \pcite{Evans2018} is a differentiable inductive logic programming that uses the product t-norm and t-conorm to do differentiable inference.
-The Neural Theorem Prover \pcite{Rocktaschel2017} does differentiable proving of queries and combines different proof paths using the Gödel t-norm and t-conorm. \tcite{Sourek2015LiftedNetworks} also introduces a method for differentiable query proving, with learnable weights for rules.
+The Neural Theorem Prover \pcite{Rocktaschel2017} does differentiable proving of queries and combines different proof paths using the Gödel t-norm and t-conorm. \tcite{Sourek2015LiftedNetworks} also introduces a method for differentiable query proving, with learnable weights for formulas.
 They use operators inspired by fuzzy logic and transformed by the sigmoid function.

-There is a lot of literature on Fuzzy Neural Networks \pcite{Jang1993a,Jang1997a,Lin1991a} that replace standard neural network neurons with neurons based on fuzzy logic.
-Some of the neurons use fuzzy logic operators which are differentiated through if the networks are trained using backpropagation.
+There is a vast literature on Fuzzy Neural Networks \pcite{Jang1993a,Jang1997a,Lin1991a} that replace standard neural network neurons with neurons based on fuzzy logic.
+Some neurons use fuzzy logic operators which are differentiated through if the networks are trained using backpropagation.